1Kxhu/Newgrounds-GD-Browser/about.md

 In result, this mod's code itself is a little bit messy.

 ps.
 Basically, if the Newgrounds search results page's layout changes, this code will not work.

+Big thanks to SMJS for pointing out many issues with my code